 5) Consider hiring professional help

 As mentioned previously, PR professionals are there for situations just like this.
 They know the industry’s ins and outs and know all the strategies and tips companies should use when trying to avoid or end a PR crisis.
-Experts provide useful insight into handling a problematic situation that companies probably have not dealt with before.
+Experts provide useful insight into handling a problematic situation, including areas like online content removal that companies probably have not dealt with before.

 What you can learn from PR crises